How Business Service Mapping improves ITSM processes

 Business service mapping for better change management

 Evolving business needs call for change.
 The pressure for carrying out that change goes to IT and a rush happens.
 That rush converts into severe consequences for organizations.
-In the case of Knight Capital Group, a software update with an untested feature caused them $440 million as their automated trading system malfunctioned.
+In the case of Knight Capital Group, a software update with an untested feature cost them $440 million as their automated trading system malfunctioned.

 This was a decade ago.
 Since then organizations have leaned towards change management processes that are matured to avoid such dire errors.
 However, to keep up with the rapidly evolving IT landscape, changes should be applied fast.